Skip to main content

 1. Make sure your messaging provider is able to offer an SLA and provide regular reports against those SLAs

-2. Choose a messaging provider that has direct connections and SS7 backups to the destinations you are sending to, as this will provide maximum reliability and speed
+2. Choose a messaging provider that has direct connections and SS7 backups to the destinations you are sending to, as this will provide the most reliability and speed.

 3. Check that your messaging provider is constantly analyzing and monitoring the delivery latency of end-to-end messages, i.e. over the phone, to ensure that problems within the operator's networks can be proactively detected

-4. Make sure your messaging provider can divide traffic by message provider level message priority and send high priority messages before lower priority messages to the manager's networks if capacity / congestion is detected
+4. Make sure your messaging provider can split traffic based on message priority at the message provider level and send high priority messages before lower priority messages to carrier networks if capacity/congestion is detected

-5. Make sure your app allows a repeat request only after 10 seconds, this will prevent some users from being overly happy
+5. Make sure your app only allows a repeat request after 10 seconds, this will prevent some users from getting overly happy

 CLX has over 100 direct connections worldwide.
 We proactively monitor our system performance and message delivery times.
 As part of our monitoring process, our system continually performs tests, some of which are outgoing to courier networks and partners to measure message delivery times and notify us of any latency changes.
 Timely detection allows us to warn and accelerate collaboration with couriers and partners to correct performance.